 In-Depth Family Interviews, Case Studies and Surveys

-The Family Acceptance Project™ uses a range of research methods including in-depth individual interviews with LGBT adolescents and their families, case studies and surveys to understand how family reactions to an LGBT young person affect their health, mental health and well-being.
+The Family Acceptance Project® (FAP) uses a range of research methods including in-depth individual interviews with LGBTQ adolescents and their families, case studies and surveys to understand how family reactions to an lesbian, gay, bisexual and transgender (LGBTQ) young person affect their health, mental health and well-being.

-The first part of our project includes in-depth individual interviews with LGBT adolescents and their families throughout California.
+The first part of our project included in-depth individual interviews with LGBTQ adolescents and their families throughout California.
 We reached out to youth from a wide range of backgrounds, experiences and geographic areas.
-This includes youth from accepting, ambivalent and rejecting families, including youth living in gated, middle-class, low income, farming and rural communities, immigrant families, youth in foster care, and adjudicated and homeless youth and their families.
-We reached youth and their families through schools, mainstream and LGBT youth service organizations, youth and family service agencies, peer outreach workers, foster care and residential programs.
+This includes youth from accepting, ambivalent and rejecting families, including youth living in gated, middle-class, low income, farming and rural communities, immigrant families, youth in foster care, adjudicated and youth experiencing homelessness and their families.
+We reached youth and their families through schools, mainstream and LGBTQ youth service organizations, youth and family service agencies, peer outreach workers, foster care and residential programs.

-Our interviews focused on family history and child development, sexual orientation and gender identity, religious beliefs and values, sexual orientation, culture and ethnicity, coming out, family response and adaptation over time, school-based experiences and victimization, resiliency and strength, sources of support, future goals and aspirations.
+Our interviews focused on family history and child development, sexual orientation, gender identity and expression, religious beliefs and values, culture and ethnicity, coming out, family response and adaptation over time, school-based experiences and victimization, coping, resiliency and strength, sources of support, future goals and aspirations.

-We found that families have a range of reactions to their children’s LGBT identity and express their reactions through behaviors that affect their children’s health and mental health outcomes.
+We found that families have a range of reactions to their children’s LGBTQ identity and express their reactions through behaviors that affect their children’s health and mental health outcomes.
 Our research linked family responses with risk and protective factors for key concerns including sexual health, HIV infection, substance use, depression, suicide and well-being.
-We also assessed the availability of services for families of LGBT youth to help develop research-based resources and interventions to educate families and increase family support for their LGBT children.
+We also assessed the availability of services for families of LGBTQ youth to help develop research-based resources and interventions to educate families and increase family support for their LGBTQ children.